Sasuke214/My-JS-Learning-Curve/README.md

 ```

-*..
-Used to eradicate function keyword*
+Markup : * Used to eradicate function keyword

 *..
 In one line function, no need to return.*